Kolby-Strang/fs-journal/journal/05/questions.md

 06. What are the three types of data relationships?
 Provide an example of each.

-  > one to one, where one strip of data is tied to one other strip of data and that is all, an example is an address where a street and city have a one to one relationship.
+  > one to one, where one strip of data is tied to one other strip of data and that is all, an example is an admin class that is only tie to one profile is a one to one relationship.
 One to many, where one strip of data is associated with many strips of data like comments on a youtube video.
 Many to many, where either strip of data could apply to many other things, like authors and books, many authors can write one book and many books may be written by one author

 07. What is middleware?